bytedream/stream-bypass/README.md

 - [Chrome Web Store](https://chromewebstore.google.com/detail/ddfpfjomnakfckhmilacnbokdaknamdb)

 <details>
-    <summary><h3>Manual installation</h3></summary>
+    <summary><h3 id="manual-installation1">Manual installation</h3></summary>

 - Firefox (mv2)
-    - Download `stream-bypass-<version>-mv2.zip` from the [latest release](https://github.com/ByteDream/stream-bypass/releases/latest) and unzip it (with [7zip](https://www.7-zip.org/) or something like that)
+    - Download `stream-bypass-<version>-mv2.zip` from the [latest release](https://github.com/bytedream/stream-bypass/releases/latest) and unzip it (e.g. with [7zip](https://www.7-zip.org/))
     - Go into your browser and type `about:debugging#/runtime/this-firefox` in the address bar
     - Click the `Load Temporary Add-on...` button and choose the `manifest.json` file in the unzipped directory
-- Chromium / Google Chrome (mv3) > As nearly every browser other than Firefox is based on Chromium, this should be the same for most of them - Download `stream-bypass-<version>-mv3.zip` from the [latest release](https://github.com/ByteDream/stream-bypass/releases/latest) and unzip it (with [7zip](https://www.7-zip.org/) or something like that) - Go into your browser and type `chrome://extensions` in the address bar - Turn on the developer mode by checking the switch in the top right corner - Click `Load unpacked` and choose the unzipped directory
+- Chromium / Google Chrome (mv3)
+    > As nearly every browser other than Firefox is based on Chromium, this should be the same for most of them
+    - Download `stream-bypass-<version>-mv3.zip` from the [latest release](https://github.com/bytedream/stream-bypass/releases/latest) and unzip it (e.g. [7zip](https://www.7-zip.org/))
+    - Go into your browser and type `chrome://extensions` in the address bar
+    - Turn on the developer mode by checking the switch in the top right corner
+    - Click `Load unpacked` and choose the unzipped directory

 </details>